How to Apply

 • English-language proficiency test results, if you are an applicant whose primary language is not English.
 More information about recognized English-language proficiency tests can be found on the School of Graduate Studies' website, including the list of exemption conditions.
 Please note that students admitted to our MA and PhD programs generally have scores that exceed the SGS minimum requirements.

-• Optional: If your highest degree in Linguistics is from a university outside of Canada and the US, please provide an additional document listing all the Linguistics courses you have taken and the textbook (or material) used in the course.
-Please list your courses and textbooks in a separate word document to be uploaded to the application system*
+• Required: If your highest degree in Linguistics is from a university outside of Canada, please provide an additional document listing all the Linguistics courses you have taken and the textbook (or material) used in the course.* Please make it clear for each entry which course it corresponds to on your transcipts (include university, course code, course title, year)

 *For more information on how to submit your supplement documents, please view the page on "How to Submit Supplemental Documents" on the sidebar (https://www.linguistics.utoronto.ca/node/928)